 Ultimately, you have to leave it up to them.
 You don’t want to force anything down their throat because again, ultimately if you get that “stop”, you really lose them.

 What tools or strategies can you use to manage lead nurturing with text message marketing?

-Well, based on my experience, I’ve been doing this with thousands of companies over the last fifteen plus years.
+Well, based on my experience, I’ve been doing this with thousands of companies over the last fifteen-plus years.
 The hardest thing for most businesses, including me, including our business, is it’s very difficult to talk about your own business in your own products and services without sounding like a salesperson.

 You just always want to tell them what a wonderful product you have.
 And that’s the nature of business.
 You’re excited about it.
 It’s hard to get to really think about the customer’s needs and how you can help them meet their needs.
 That’s where you got to start, I think.
-If you have some tools, and tips, and tricks, and advice, and lessons learned, and case studies, and those kind of things.
+If you have some tools, and tips, and tricks, and advice, and lessons learned, and case studies, and those kinds of things.
 These are all things where you can help somebody that’s on that buying journey navigate that road using their own criteria.
 That’s what works in terms of nurturing leads.
-Because that way you position yourself is a resource of trusted, valuable information, not a salesperson.
+Because that way you position yourself as a resource of trusted, valuable information, not a salesperson.